mbraunwarth/getme/README.md

 ## Output

-The output is parser friendly and can be used easily by editors.
+The output is parser friendly and can be used by editors plugins.
 File name (relative by default), line and column are separated by a colon followed by the and the tags message which are separated by a double dash.